 People have been cultivating and consuming ginger for millennia.
 For over 5,000 years, ginger root has been a popular culinary and therapeutic spice in Southeast Asia, India, and China.
 While people have turned to ginger to treat a wide range of ailments, it’s primarily known for its ability to help with stomach and digestive issues.
 Whether you’re suffering from motion sickness, indigestion, or even the nausea effects of chemotherapy, you can find relief with ginger thanks to its powerful healing properties.
 As ginger has become more popular, companies have made it easier than ever to work it into your diet.
 These days, ginger is available in many convenient forms, even tasty elixirs from companies such as ImmuneSchein.

-When you examine ginger more closely, you’ll find that its history, and the science of how it works, create a compelling story, and even a bit of mystery.
+When you examine ginger more closely, you’ll find its history and science create a compelling story and even a bit of mystery.
 You’ll discover that its impact is worldwide, and its popularity is only growing.
 Also, researchers are working harder than ever to understand how this incredible healing substance works its magic.